palmergroupUH/Python-force-field-parameterization-workflow/README.md

     - sampling methods/force-field potential functional forms
     - optimization algorithms

+## Softwares required:

+* A compiled MD/MC packages exectuable (LAMMPS is already supported)

+* Slurm Workload Manager (or equivalent)

+* Numpy==1.18.1

+* Python 3.7

 ## Installation on Linux:

 conda is the recommended package manager.

 ```
-If 'conda' is not not found, download [anaconda] (https://www.anaconda.com/products/) individual to your home directory.
+If 'conda' is not not found or root previliage is required.
+You can download anaconda Python https://www.anaconda.com/products/individual. to your home directory.
-Then, install the package following [instructions] (https://docs.anaconda.com/anaconda/install/)
+Then, install the package following https://docs.anaconda.com/anaconda/install/.

 ```
-create a conda environment with numpy==1.18.1 and python3.7 :
+create a conda environment with specific versions of numpy and python :

 ```
 conda create -n user-given-name python=3.7 numpy=1.18.1.
 ```

-copy the project to your local directory:
+copy the project to the local directory of choice:

 ```
 git clone https://github.com/jingxiangguo/Python-force-field-parameterization-workflow.git